punchagan/expense-tracker/README.md

 - Automatically add or suggest categories for transactions based on history and some NLP/ML on the details available for a transaction.

-- Add a slider to filter transactions by amount

 - Full text search in details/remarks/name/bank/etc